Tylenol Versus CBD - The Surprising Connection

 It's not a hammer on a given pathway.

-Let's see how this has very serious consequences.
+Let's see how this avoids very serious consequences.

 Health concerns of either Tylenol or CBD